-

 Psychosocial rehabilitation provides for a wide range of supports as the barriers it addresses do not need to relate specifically to an accepted condition, and because what presents as a challenge or barrier to each client will be unique.

-Further information about psychosocial rehabilitation can be found in Chapter 6 of this Library.
+Further information about psychosocial rehabilitation can be found in Chapter 6 in this library.

 Vocational rehabilitation

-Vocational rehabilitation has the aim to assist the veteran obtain or sustain suitable “good work” in the civilian workforce.
-Good work is defined as work that is safe, enables a person to be productive and engaged and contributes to financial stability, independence and personal interaction.
+Vocational rehabilitation is aimed at assisting individuals to obtain or sustain 'good work' in the civilian workforce.
+Good work is defined as work that is safe, enables a person to be productive and engaged and contributes to financial stability, independence, and personal interaction.

-The DVA Rehabilitation Program can support veterans translate their values, skills, qualifications and work history into a civilian setting, assist with necessary upskilling to increase competitiveness in job seeking and help with understanding and navigating the labour market.
-Veterans will be assessed on their level of need to determine the amount of support required.
+DVA Rehabilitation Programs can support veterans in translating their values, skills, qualifications and work history into a civilian setting, while assisting with necessary upskilling to increase competitiveness in job seeking and help with understanding and navigating the labour market.
+Veterans will be assessed on their level of need to determine the amount and level of support required.

-Further information about vocational rehabilitation can be found in Chapter 9 of this Library.
+Further information about vocational rehabilitation can be found in Chapter 9 in this library.

-DVA utilises Comcare approved or Military Rehabilitation and Compensation Commission (MRCC) endorsed rehabilitation providers to work with individual clients to develop whole-of-person rehabilitation plans tailored to their unique needs and circumstances.
+DVA utilises a panel of approved providers to work with individual veterans to develop whole-of-person rehabilitation plans tailored to their unique needs and circumstances.

-Further information about rehabilitation providers can be found in Chapter 11 of this Library.
+Further information about rehabilitation providers can be found in Chapter 11 in this library.